tegbessou/tasting/README.md

 If I create data in another domain, i don't have to check if data exist in the main domain

+When you accept to taste a bottle this bottle should be duplicate in your bottle list flaggued has invited to degust

 ### Refactoring user

 Add friend system + invitation....